Conditions of Rehoming

 We will advise of all known health and behavioural issues.
 However, due to the nature of rescue, there may be problems that are undetected.
 You agree to contact us immediately in the event you have any concerns within the 1st 14 days.
 All our dogs and cats come with a 28 day free insurance policy which will cover for ill health (excluding pre-existing conditions) and injury from day one.
 Continuation of this cover, subject to policy conditions, will ensure help with vet bills in the future for any unknown conditions at time of adoption.
 We offer life time back up to all our animals.
 We often know very little about the animals.
 Unless we have history of adult dogs living with cats we are very unlikely to rehome with cats.
 If dogs are suitable to go with cats this will usually be listed on their description.
 Similarly when rehoming with children we need to be confident that it is correct for both animal and family

 In the event of any animal needing to come back to us you agree you will make arrangements to bring the animal back at an appointed time.
 We cannot collect.

 All animals come with a voucher for 10% off your first purchase at Direct Pets instore

 We carry out home checks for all our dogs.
 For this reason our normal rehoming area for dogs is within a 15 mile area of the kennels.
 Occasionally, subject to the dog having had all vaccinations and veterinary treatment, this area can be extended and if we have a home checker that covers that area although sometimes it may not be possible to place particular animals in those areas due to support we believe necessary.
 Please note all home checks are carried out by volunteers.
-We are currently limiting our area due to COVID-19 and are only covering areas very close to the kennels.
+We are currently limiting our area for operational reasons but if you are just outside our areas, or those listed below please contact us before applying (40 miles is likely to be too far).